 Comments in a Code v/s Code Readability

-I really believe that writing code is very similar to writing a very simple story without any twist.
+I truly believe that writing code is very similar to writing a very simple story without any twists.
 The variables are the characters.
 Expressions provide a characteristic feature to a character.
-Each function narrates a conversation between variables much like an act in a play.
-While reading a novel the reader's mind tries to guess what could be coming next.
-The reader also tries to skip the lines/phrases which are too obvious.
-Similarly, a piece of code must narrate a story to the reader.
-The code should be so clear that a person reading the code must be able to guess the next lines (and possibly even the entire file) without even reading the entire code line-by-line.
-It should create an immediate interest in the minds of the readers.
+Each function narrates a conversation between variables, much like an act in a play.
+While reading a novel, the reader's mind tries to guess what could be coming next.
+The reader also tries to skip the lines/phrases that are too obvious.
+Similarly, a piece of code should tell a story to the reader.
+The code should be so clear that a person reading the code should be able to anticipate the next lines (and possibly even the entire file) without even reading the entire code line by line.
+It should create an immediate sense of interest in the minds of the readers.

-In such a case, comments are unnecessary clarifications that are added to the code.
-While code documentation helps in understanding the overall result of the code execution at a certain level of abstraction; code-level comments are a clear sign that the code is unreadable and they have been added to increase code clarity.
+In such cases, comments are unnecessary clarifications that are added to the code.
+While code documentation helps in understanding the overall result of the code execution at a certain level of abstraction, code-level comments are a clear sign that the code is unreadable and that they have been added to increase code clarity.
 For example, take a look at the following piece of code:

 function computeVolume(r, h):